epfl-nlp/kogito/docs/userguide.rst

 Knowledge Model
 ***************
-Base knowledge model in **kogito** is represented by the ``KnowledgeModel`` class and provides an abstract interface to be implemented by concrete model instances.
+Base knowledge model in **kogito** is represented by the :class:`kogito.core.model.KnowledgeModel` class and provides an abstract interface to be implemented by concrete model instances.
 More specifically, 4 abstract methods, namely, ``train``, ``generate``, ``from_pretrained`` and ``save_pretrained`` are defined and allow for training, querying (generating inferences from), loading and saving models respectively.
 For inference generation, these models take an instance of ``KnowledgeGraph`` (generally this graph will be incomplete i.e. each knowledge instance in its collection will be missing **tails** since we want to predict those) and output a complete version of the input graph (**tails** filled in).
-For more information on specific models available as part of **kogito**, please refer to the **Models** section.
+For more information on specific models available as part of **kogito**, please refer to the `Models`_ section.
-Here is an example of loading a pre-trained model from **HuggingFace**.
+Here is an example of loading a pre-trained model from `HuggingFace <https://huggingface.co/>`_.

 .. code-block:: python